Landracing Forum Home

 Man this name stuff is wierd.

-Ahh just me having fun tonight, Dodge tranny pan is leaking and I hate leaky pan gaskets.. so rather than replace it, figured I would have some fun on here and search for some knowledge?
+Ahh just me having fun tonight, damn tranny pan is leaking and I hate leaky pan gaskets.. so rather than replace it, figured I would have some fun on here and search for some knowledge?

 See ya